osg-htc/docs/docs/data/install-xrootd.md

 yum install xrootd-lcmaps
 ```

-Note that the xrootd-lcmaps is usually coupled to a specific version of xrootd,
+Note that the xrootd-lcmaps is usually coupled to a specific version of XRootD,
 so make sure that you install xrootd-lcmaps from the same repository that you
-install xrootd from.
+install XRootD from.
 Otherwise, you may have dependency issues due to differing
 versions of shared libraries.

 **Create host certificates**